-Many people choose to support certain favoured charities in their Wills.
+Many people choose to support certain favoured charities in their wills.

 What is the reduced rate of IHT and how does it work?

-The basic position is that if you leave 10% of your estate, or a component of your estate, to a charity or community amateur sports club then, as well as the charitable gift itself being free of IHT in the usual way, the IHT payable on the chargeable estate (or the relevant component) will be 36% rather than the usual 40%.
-The charitable gift can be given as a legacy of a specific amount, or as a proportion of your estate.
+The basic position is that if you leave 10% or more of your estate, or a component of your estate, to a charity or community amateur sports club then, as well as the charitable gift itself being free of IHT in the usual way, the IHT payable on the chargeable estate (or the relevant component) will be 36% rather than the usual 40%.
+The charitable gift can be given as a legacy of a specific amount or as a proportion of your estate.
 It is possible for certain beneficiaries or trustees to achieve the same results by making charitable dispositions in the two years following death.